kardiachain/rust-kardia/packages/consensus/README.md

 ## Kardia consensus algorithm
 ### Terminologies
-- There is a bound `delta` and an instant `GST` (Global Stabilization Time) such that all communication among validators after GST is reliable and delta-timely.
 - `v`: value, aka. block; `id(v)`: hash of block `v`; `h_p`: height of process
 - `upon` rule is triggered once the condition is satisfied.
   - The condition `+2/3 <PRECOMMIT, h_p, r, id(v)>` is evaluated to `true` once there is two third of majority `PRECOMMIT` on block `v` at height `h_p` and round `r`.